SEND Information Report

 A bespoke curriculum for some in Learning Support, working with Maths and English Department to include Functional Skills in English and Maths, Entry Level Qualifications.

-Develop use of assistive technology using Chromebooks and increase training on speech to text and text to speech software.
+Develop the use of assistive technology using Chromebooks and increase training on speech-to-text and text-to-speech software.
 Google Classroom training to share information in different forms.

 Purchase of Roger Pen to assist Auditory Processing Disorder